luiswirth/bsc-thesis/src/introduction.typ

 the fundamental systems that govern our universe.
 Because of this, solving PDEs efficiently and accurately is central to modern computational science.

-The Finite Element Method (FEM) has revolutionized PDE solving by discretizing domains into manageable pieces, enabling high-precision simulations of complex systems.
-FEM has become indispensable in structural mechanics, aerodynamics, and electromagnetics, where computational models drive innovation.
+The Finite Element Method (FEM) is one of the major methods employed to numerically solve PDEs on unstructured meshes inspired by ideas from functional analysis.

 While scalar-valued FEM is realtively easily constructed and studied using Lagrangian FE spaces, vector-valued FEM is far more involved.